 Related article: Understanding Enduring Power of Attorneys

 Do you own life insurance?
 Life insurance can alleviate the costs of one’s death.
-It gives the beneficiary (whomever is appointed) some breathing room in order to deal with the financial impact of a death while they deal with the emotional.
-Imagine the relief knowing that there are no financial concerns because the person who passed away made sure there was enough money to address such things as income, taxes, payment of debt etc prior to his or her death because they purchased life insurance.
+It gives the beneficiary (whoever is appointed) some breathing room in order to deal with the financial impact of death while they deal with the emotional.
+Imagine the relief knowing that there are no financial concerns because the person who passed away made sure there was enough money to address such things as income, taxes, payment of a debt, etc prior to his or her death because they purchased life insurance.

 Related article: Do you need life insurance?